There’s no secret to true love and relationships, but there are a few things you can do to make it last.

 Assume you’ve just married.
 You’re passionately in love and looking lovingly into your spouse’s eyes, imagining a lifetime of happiness.
 Following the wedding, you settle down for supper.
 No one imagines that after the wedding supper, you won’t have to eat again.
 We recognize that our bodies need nutrition at least three times each day.
 We, on the other hand, make the error of assuming that love, once felt, will endure forever.

-- Love is a sequence of emotional connections of caring and support, according to Love Secret #3.
+3. Love is a sequence of emotional connections of caring and support

 In college, I remember falling in love with Jeanie.
 The fact was that everyone was smitten with Jeanie.
 She wasn’t the prettiest or sexiest female we knew, but she was always fully present in the moment when you were with her.
 You were engulfed in love as she gazed into your eyes.
 You had the impression that you were the most important person on the planet, and that she really cared about you.
 She appeared to bring out the best in you as well.